Previous dayFebruary 9, 2026Next day

 16.3 km---✓ ReviewedUSGS →

-A magnitude 2.2 earthquake was recorded 37 km SSE of Glacier View, Alaska on February 9, 2026 at 14:55 UTC.
-This was a shallow crustal earthquake, focused at 16.3 km depth.
-Geolocation places the event at 61.495°N, -147.382°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+On February 9, 2026 at 14:55 UTC, a magnitude 2.2 earthquake struck 37 km SSE of Glacier View, Alaska.
+The event originated approximately 16.3 km below the surface, classifying it as shallow crustal.
+The epicenter is at 61.495°, -147.382°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: